MangelMaxime/Nacara/docs/content/plugins/markdown/links.md

 ---

 You write links between **files**, the way you do on GitHub, and the engine resolves them against the built site.
-A rename cannot leave a link behind, because nothing in your content spells out a URL.
+Nothing in your content spells out a URL, so a rename cannot leave a link behind.

 ## Writing them